Visit our Operating Hours & Seasons page to learn when the Lighthouse Visitor Center and the stairs leading down to the Lighthouse are open.

 Overnight parking/camping in RVs and trailers is prohibited throughout Point Reyes National Seashore.

-The lighthouse area's accessible parking lot is located 0.3 miles (0.5 km) beyond (to the west of) the lighthouse shuttle stop and main visitor parking lot.
+The lighthouse area's accessible parking lot is located 0.4 miles (0.6 km) beyond (to the west of) the lighthouse shuttle stop and main visitor parking lot.
 Individuals with a Disabled Person parking placard or plate may open the gate at the west end of the roundabout at the shuttle stop and drive to the accessible parking lot (be sure to close the gate after you've passed through).
-Please drive slowly and carefully since this section of the road doubles as the pedestrian path from the main parking lot to the lighthouse.
-The accessible parking lot is on the left/south side of the road just before the cypress trees.
-If you start to drive under cypress trees that overhang the road/path, you are going too far.
+Please drive slowly and carefully since this section of the sixteen-foot-wide service road doubles as the pedestrian path from the main parking lot to the lighthouse.
+The accessible parking lot is on the right/north side of the road just beyond the cypress trees.
+If you start to drive up a steep hill via an eight-foot wide driveway to the garages, you are going too far.

-The ~900-foot (~270 m) long path from the accessible parking lot to the Lighthouse Visitor Center and the observation deck at the top of the stairs is wheelchair-accessible with assistance.
-The restroom at the east end of the green garages that are located approximately 100 yards (~90 meters) before one arrives at the Lighthouse Visitor Center and the Lighthouse Visitor Center are accessible.
-Visit our Accessibility page for additional information.
+The ~400-foot (~120 m) long path from the accessible parking lot to the Lighthouse Visitor Center and the observation deck at the top of the stairs is wheelchair-accessible.
+The visitor center and observation deck are also accessible.
+Accessible restrooms are located at the east end of the green garages that are located approximately 100 yards (~90 meters) to the east of the Lighthouse Visitor Center.
+To get to them, follow the accessible path from the accessible parking lot toward the Lighthouse Visitor Center for about 290 feet (~90 meters) and make a very sharp left to follow the accessible path leading to the garage.

 Stay on designated trails